-Resistance in animal clinical isolates Bacteria causing clinical disease in animals are mostly susceptible to relevant antimicrobials.
-Respiratory pathogens from farm animals and horses are generally susceptible to bensylpenicillin.
-Penicillin resistance is common in Staphylococcus pseudintermedius from dogs and occurs in Staphylococcus aureus from horses.
-Resistance in Escherichia coli occurs in all animals but is most prominent in enteric isolates from young calves.
-Susceptibility testing to guide antimicrobial therapy is especially warranted for staphylococci and Escherichia coli.
-Resistance in indicator bacteria from healthy animals Resistance in Escherichia coli, Enterococcus faecalis and Enterococcus faecium from the enteric flora of healthy animals indicates the prevalence of acquired resistance in an animal population and indirectly the magnitude of antimicrobial use.
-These bacteria are unlikely to cause disease but they can be reservoirs for resistance genes that can spread to bacteria that cause infections in animals or humans.
-Prevalence of resistance in indicator bacteria from Swedish animals is low and the situation is favorable in an international perspective.
-ADDITIONAL SURVEILLANCES 2013 visiting address.
-Ulls väg 2B address.
-751 89 Uppsala telephone. +46 18-67 40 00 fax. +46 18-30 91 62 e-mail. sva@sva.se webb. www.sva.se
+Resistance in animal clinical isolates Bacteria causing clinical disease in animals are mostly susceptible to antibiotics relevant for treatment.
+Respiratory pathogens from farm animals and horses are generally susceptible to bensylpenicillin, but penicillin resistance is common in S. pseudintermedius from dogs and it occurs in S. aureus from horses and Staphylococcus felis from cats.
+Resistance in E. coli occurs in all animals but is most prominent in enteric isolates from young calves.
+Susceptibility testing for guidance in antibiotic therapy is warranted, especially for staphylococci and E. coli.
+Resistance in indicator bacteria from healthy animals Antibiotic resistance in E. coli, E. faecalis, and E. faecium from the intestinal flora of healthy animals serves as an indicator for the presence of resistance in an animal population.
+Also, the prevalence of acquired resistance in such commensal bacteria indirectly indicates the magnitude of the selective pressure from the use of antibiotics in an animal population.
+Prevalence of resistance in indicator bacteria from animals in Sweden is low, and the situation is favorable in an international perspective.
+Overall the Swedish situation regarding antimicrobial resistance in bacteria from humans and animals is still favourable when seen in an international perspective.
+This confirms that the Swedish strategies to promote rational use and to contain antimicrobial resistance in bacteria from animals and humans are effective.